-A word on balanced budgets.
-The Institute has no endowment from which to draw for our ongoing operations, and with the exception of High School tuition, we need to raise our total budget every year from donations and government allocations.
-During the 2008 financial crisis, we instituted a critical policy decision, whereby we determined that the Institute would not carry debt.
-We would spend only that which we had raised.
-At the time.
-This led to an immediate decrease in the Institute’s budget from $9,00,000 to $6,000,000.
-This decision not only enabled us to weather the financial crisis, but served as the basis for our remarkable growth of over 500% in the subsequent 12 years, a growth that enabled us to expand our work, to hire many of you, and provide respectable wages and fellowships.

-Balanced budgets are not only strategically necessary for the wellbeing of every non-profit, it has become an integral part of our institutional culture and identity.
+Apart from High School tuition, we need to raise our total budget every year from donations and government allocations.
+Maintaining a balanced budget has become an integral part of our institutional culture and identity.
 One cannot aspire for excellence and leadership in one area, while functioning in a mediocre and irresponsible manner in another.
 As was the case in 2008, so too in 2020, our responsibility and mandate are to function responsibility and within our means.

-That said, the level of financial and psychological uncertainties, coupled with the dramatic increase in unemployment, requires of us to be extra careful in protected you, our workers.
+That said, the current level of financial and psychological uncertainties, coupled with the dramatic increase in unemployment, requires of us to be extra careful in protecting you, our workers.
 We cannot teach values and ethics, and not function internally by these same teachings.
-Both responsibilities have guided us on our thoughts and decisions.
+Both responsibilities have guided the professional leadership of the Institute in our planning and deliberations.